AI face swap: swap faces in video in minutes

 What is AI Face Swap and how is it different from a filter?

 AI Face Swap on HeyGen offers two options.
-Apply your own face to any of HeyGen's 1,000+ professional avatars to create a reusable personalised presenter, or directly swap the face in a short video clip (up to 15 seconds, powered by Seedance) for reaction shots and social content.
+Apply your own face to any of HeyGen's 1,000+ professional avatars to create a reusable, personalized presenter, or directly swap the face in a short video clip (up to 15 seconds, powered by Seedance) for reaction shots and social content.
 Both workflows deliver production-quality output suitable for business use, not novelty entertainment clips.

 Can I use my own photo as the source face?